Managing Director & Senior Partner

 The Beyond Great Index is based on a BCG survey of leaders from approximately 2,400 companies representing all regions and industries.
 We took the data from that survey to create composite scores reflecting performance in each of the nine strategies—results that show companies’ progress on the beyond-great journey.

 In other words, the juice is worth the squeeze.
-A number of companies have already become adept at many of the nine strategies, but our research shows that most have a lot of work to do—with the majority having mastered two or fewer strategies.2 Notes: 2 We analyzed 2,377 companies in BCG’s Digital Acceleration Index benchmark database.
-The percentages were rounded.
+A number of companies have already become adept at many of the nine strategies, but our research shows that most have a lot of work to do—with the majority having mastered two or fewer strategies.

 The first step on the journey to move beyond great is to understand the starting point.
 The Beyond Great Index will tell a company in which areas it leads and lags its peers.
 This will help provide the compelling case for change that will be crucial fuel for the journey ahead.